 - 1. Under the competences and criteria established in the Statutes and Regulations mentioned in art.
 1, the structure responsible for the course of study is the Department of Industrial and Information Engineering, which has delegated to the Faculty of Engineering the responsibilities for didactic coordination provided for in art.
 25 and 26 of the Statutes.
-The Department Board of Industrial Engineering (hereafter referred to as the Department Board) is responsible for the didactic and organizational coordination of the course of study, in respect of the competences and indications of the aforementioned Department and Faculty, with particular reference to art.
-4 of the Regulations regarding the composition and functioning of the Department Board. - 2.
-The president of the Faculty, the Department director, the president of the Department Board, the course of study coordinator, the composition of the Quality Assurance, and the composition of the review commission are indicated on the website of the Faculty of Engineering (http://webing.unipv.eu/governance/).
+The Academic Advisory Board of Industrial Engineering (hereafter referred to as the Department Board) is responsible for the didactic and organizational coordination of the course of study, in respect of the competences and indications of the aforementioned Department and Faculty, with particular reference to art.
+4 of the Regulations regarding the composition and functioning of the Academic Advisory Board. - 2.
+The president of the Faculty, the Department director, the president of the Academic Advisory Board, the course of study coordinator, the list of member of the Quality Assurance Committee, and the list of members of the review commission are indicated on the Faculty of Engineering website (http://webing.unipv.eu/governance/).